Climate and Average Weather Year Round at Querétaro Intercontinental Airport Mexico

 Based on the tourism score, the best time of year to visit Querétaro Intercontinental Airport for warm-weather activities is from early April to early June.

-The warm season lasts for 2.3 months, from April 6 to June 14, with an average daily high temperature above 82°F. The hottest day of the year is May 11, with an average high of 84°F and low of 55°F.
+The warm season lasts for 2.3 months, from April 6 to June 14, with an average daily high temperature above 82°F. The hottest month of the year at Querétaro Intercontinental Airport is May, with an average high of 84°F and low of 56°F.

-The cool season lasts for 2.3 months, from November 29 to February 8, with an average daily high temperature below 74°F. The coldest day of the year is January 7, with an average low of 41°F and high of 72°F.
+The cool season lasts for 2.3 months, from November 29 to February 8, with an average daily high temperature below 74°F. The coldest month of the year at Querétaro Intercontinental Airport is January, with an average low of 41°F and high of 72°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.